 Australia’s media voice in the Asia Pacific region is the weakest in 80 years, just when it is most needed.

-by Sue Ahearn and Jemima Garrett, co-convenors of the Australia Asia Pacific Media Initiative (AAPMI)
+By Sue Ahearn and Jemima Garrett, co-convenors of the Australia Asia Pacific Media Initiative (AAPMI)/30 September 2020

-With China ratchetting up its information push, media freedom under threat and regional media looking to Australia for support, now is the time for Australia’s media voice to be substantially rebuilt.
+With China ratcheting up its information push, media freedom under threat and regional media looking to Australia for support, now is the time for Australia’s media voice to be substantially rebuilt.

 That was the powerful and irrefutable message from members of our group, the Australia Asia Pacific Media Initiative (AAPMI) when we appeared before the Joint Standing Committee on Foreign Affairs, Defence and Trade’s inquiry into Australia’s relations with the Pacific recently.

 The decimation of the ABC’s international service in 2014 was the first of the Coalition’s raft of cuts which is again seeing the tragic departure of many experienced ABC staff including journalists, presenters and producers.

 Despite a 60 per cent staff cut in 2014, ABC International has survived and in the past year or so its Asia Pacific services have begun a tentative renaissance with new programs and more contributors in the region.

 With just $11 million per year the ABC broadcasts television to 40 countries, has 24/7 FM radio stations in seven countries mostly in the Pacific and offers a wide range of online and mobile services – not bad value for money!
 The downside is that this level of funding means the service is still largely made up of programs made for Australian audiences, creating the impression that Australia is talking ‘to’ and not ‘with’ the region.